 • Suspension.
 For a first or second violation, the department shall immediately suspend a contractor who fails to pay wages or penalties until all wages and penalties are paid in full.
-For a third violation, the department shall penalize and suspend the contractor as described above, except that if the contractor continues to violate the law, then the department shall immediately suspend the contractor for a mandatory three years.
+For a third violation, the department shall penalize and suspend the contractor as described above, except that if the contractor continues immediately suspend the contractor for a mandatory three years.
 The contractor shall remain suspended until all wages and penalties are paid in full. [§§104-24, 104-25]